Koussaisalem/algo/README.md

 ## Next steps

 This README will stay the blueprint as the architecture evolves.
-Planned work includes:
+Completed features:

-- Training the score model to replace oracle gradients in benchmarking and inference.
+- ✅ Training the score model to replace oracle gradients in benchmarking and inference
+- ✅ Full molecule generation pipeline with XYZ export and HTML visualization
+- ✅ MAECS energy-guided diffusion with configurable gamma parameter

+Future work includes:

+- Scaling to larger datasets (10k, 50k molecules) for improved model accuracy
+- Advanced score model architectures (SE(3)-equivariant, attention mechanisms)
-- Exploring schedule sweeps and alternative noise regimes for CMD-ECS.
+- Exploring schedule sweeps and alternative noise regimes for CMD-ECS
-- Expanding benchmarks with larger datasets and additional Euclidean baselines.
+- Expanding benchmarks with additional baselines and molecular property prediction
+- Integration with molecular docking and optimization workflows

 Every new stage will ship with a script under `scripts/` and an accompanying documentation update here.